godspeedsystems/gs-documentation/docs/getting_started/create hello-world project.md

-# Steps for creating a new project.
+### Steps for creating a sample hello-world project.

-## Creating a godspeed project.
-Let's create a project that includes a simple 'hello world' example for both [events](/docs/events/overview.md) and [functions](/docs/workflows/overview.md) to provide an overview of how these components function within the Godspeed framework.
+1. Let's create a project that includes a simple 'hello world' example for both [events](/docs/events/overview.md) and [functions](/docs/workflows/overview.md) to provide an overview of how these components function within the Godspeed framework.

 ```bash
   godspeed create hello-world # hello-world is the name of the app
 ```

-** below is the sample for creating a project**
+** Below is the sample for creating a project**

 ```bash